alainvdu69/extended_mistralai_conversation/README.md

 - Ability to retrieve state history of entities

 ## How it works
-Extended Mistrail AI Conversation uses Mistal AI API's feature like https://api.mistral.ai/v1/chat/completions .
+Extended Mistrail AI Conversation uses Mistal AI API's feature like https://api.mistral.ai/v1/chat/completions.
+You can create scripts that Mistral AI can execute when their description match (see the content of mistral_tools.yaml)

 ## Manual installation
 1. Copy `extended_openai_conversation` folder into `<config directory>/custom_components`